Industrial And Logistics

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Panel engineering review tied to steel, deck, and roof package release.
+Panel engineering review tied to steel, deck, and roof package release — coordinated with the structural engineer of record and reviewed for constructability before concrete production begins.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Casting and erection planning that protects shell dry-in milestones.
+Casting and erection planning that protects shell dry-in milestones — crane scheduling, brace installation, and steel connection sequencing planned before the first panel is poured.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Coordination for dock packages, storefronts, louvers, and large openings.
+Coordination for dock packages, storefronts, louvers, and large openings that must be embedded in panels at casting rather than cut in later at erection.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Close sequencing between enclosure work and support-space interiors.
+Close sequencing between tilt-up shell completion and support-space interior work so Georgetown tenants or owner-users can start interior fit-out without waiting weeks for enclosure to close.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.